 He currently teaches fulltime in the department covering most of the architecture curriculum for the program.

-Robert Christopher Boehm graduated from UC Berkeley in 1993 with a BA in Economics of Developing Countries.
-After working in production and sourcing for a Fortune 500 corporate retailer for nearly a decade, he relocated from San Francisco to Encinitas to pursue his passion of working with orchids.
+Robert Christopher Boehm graduated from UC Berkeley in 1993 with a BA in International Economics.
+After working in production and sourcing for a Fortune 500 company for nearly a decade, he relocated from San Francisco to Encinitas to pursue his passion of working with orchids.
 Chris began attending school at MiraCosta in 2007 where he completed Certificates of Achievement in Landscape Architecture and Drafting and Design.
 It was during this time that his interest in 3D modeling and rapid prototyping blossomed.
 He is a Certified SolidWorks user.
 Since 2009, Chris has been a Design Department Tutor, Lab Assistant, Co-Advisor to the Design Club, Instructional Associate, and Associate Faculty, teaching DESN 101, DESN 203 and DESN 204.